jenieb3/readme-generator/README.md

   ## Description

   This project uses npm inquirer package to dynamically create a professional Readme.md file.
-However, before the Readme is generated user are propmted to input the required information for the different sections of the Readme file.
+However, before the Readme is generated a user is propmted to input the required information for the different sections of the Readme file.
 I ran this application a few times in my terminal and it generated a Readme.md file.
-I also added a blank Readme file and this application was able to generate the content of the Readme.
+I also added a blank Readme file which I had pulled from github and this application was able to generate the content of this Readme.

   ## Table of Contents